Devashish-Sonawane/Big-Foot/README.md

   &emsp; -Task 4 must have been executed previously ('dataset1/reports_task4-e_last.tsv' must have been generated).

-  &emsp; -Task 5 scripts ('Task5TXT.py', 'Task5PDF.py', 'Task5JPG.py', and 'Task5Launch.py) must be located in a level higher than the 'dataset1' and 'data' folder ('Big-Foot' folder for this repository)
+  &emsp; -Task 5 scripts ('Task5TXT.py', 'Task5PDF.py', 'Task5JPG.py', and 'Task5Launch.py) must be located in a level higher than the 'dataset1' and &emsp;'data' folder ('Big-Foot' folder for this repository)

 #### Execution:
 ```shell